 2. Lock Washer

-This form of lock washers are used to lock the nuts and bolts.
+This form of lock washer is used to lock the nuts and bolts.
 These are many forms.
-Generally six or more leaves are extended beyond the main diameter of the lock washer.
+Generally, six or more leaves are extended beyond the main diameter of the lock washer.

 After fixing this washer its leaves are bent on the sides of the nut or bolt.
 Thus, this washer prevents the nut bolts from getting loose.
 This washer is generally used in cars, trucks, etc.